 Instead of a V-berth, there’s a double bunk lying athwartships just forward of the mast.
 This eliminates the need for leecloths or for wedging oneself in place in the V-berth when underway, since you can just lie with your head to the high side and not be rolled back and forth.
 In the forepeak, separated by a watertight bulkead from the cabin, is a vast chain, sail and tool locker.
 Everything smelly, wet, or dirty goes in there, and doesn’t impinge on the living area, with which there is no communication.

 To save money, we did almost all our own work, and fabricated as much hardware as possible.
-It was a often a test of ingenuity and improvisation, but very rewarding, especially since most of my homemade fittings are still working perfectly three years,7,500 miles, two oceans, and seven countries later.
+It was a often a test of ingenuity and improvisation, but very rewarding, especially since most of my homemade fittings are still working perfectly twelve years, 12,000 miles, two oceans, and nine countries later.

 There’s another reason for the gaff rig: in old photographs, boats with this very hull shape are very often seen with gaff-headed sails, and there was always something so romantically nautical about them that I couldn’t resist giving it a try.
 It has been, so far, an enormous success, so much so that I don’t think I could ever go back to a Bermudian-rigged boat.
 The gaff rig is powerful and easy to handle (no halyard winches at all!), while not requiring as much tension in the standing rigging, so everything is under less strain.